romange/gaia/docs/qsbr.md

 IoContextPool& pool = RefMyPool();

-// Blocks until the lambda task has been run in each of the IO threads. pool.MapTaskSync([new_index] { local_index_ = new_index; });
+// Blocks until the lambda task has been run in each of the IO threads.
+Also serves
+// as BlockUntilAllThreadsPassQuiescentState() call at the same time. pool.MapTaskSync([new_index] { local_index_ = new_index; });

 // Now all thread-local instances are updated.